SumoLogic/sumologic-kubernetes-fluentd/fluent-plugin-prometheus-format/README.md

 [Fluentd](https://fluentd.org/) filter plugin to transform data points to prometheus format.

-- All fields of the metric will be serialized as intrinsic tags (dimensions) in the prometheus format.
+All fields of the metric will be serialized as intrinsic tags (dimensions) in the prometheus format.

-- Sample of Input
+Fields with empty string as value as passed without change.
+Fields with `null` as value are dropped.

+## Example

+Given the following Fluentd event as input:

 ```json
 {